Design & Integration Files

 Two integrated photodetectors then receive the scattered light and produce proportional levels of output current, which are converted internally by the AFE into digital code.
 Assuming the LED optical power is kept constant, an increase in ADPD188BI output values over time indicates an increase or buildup in airborne particles.

-The UL-217 standard requires detectors to respond to different types of fire and smoke within a specific window of time and obscuration.
-Table 1 lists the sensitivity and response time requirements for each UL-217 test.
+The UL 217 and UL 268 standards require detectors to respond to different types of fire and smoke within a specific window of time and obscuration.
+Table 1 lists the obscuration percentage and response time requirements for each UL 217 and UL 268 test.
 For more information, including ordering, please visit the algorithm and data page.

 |Fire Condition||Alarm Time Specification1||Alarm Obscuration Specification1|